Otsukemono is the Japanese word for Japanese pickles.

 In this workshop, you’ll learn how to make homemade otsukemono and it’s a lot easier than you may think!

-The Japanese Cooking Club and Pat’s other cooking programs are for smart and curious home cooks who are serious about making simple and authentic Japanese meals at home.
+Pat’s cooking programs are for smart and curious home cooks who are serious about making simple and authentic Japanese meals at home.

 I designed these offerings for foodies who love to cook and eat.
 And most importantly, people who take full responsibility for their life and choose to put in the work to grow their knowledge and skills.

-If you’re looking for a structured and organized way to learn about Japanese cooking, with up-to-date tips, a supportive network and accountability with community, this is for you!
+If you’re looking for a structured and organized way to learn about Japanese cooking, with up-to-date tips, and support, then this is for you!

 If you’re not willing to put in the work and apply the valuable information, my programs may not be the best fit for you.